Weakly saturated random graphs: Upper bound for strictly balanced

 Hence, it suffices to show that

-Finally, we bound $\sum_{j>1}\P(B_j|A_1)$ by a union bound, considering the expected number (conditioned on $A_1$) of induced $H$-ladders $L$ of height $h$ based at some $e\neq e_1$ that include at least one edge of $L_1$, and hence at least one vertex not in its base $e_1$.
-We take two cases, with respect to whether (as in the proof of \cref{L_gamma}) $L$ and $L_1$ ``intersect cleanly.''
-Let $S_i$, $1\le i\le h$, denote the steps of $L_1$.
+Finally, we estimate $\sum_{j>1}\P(B_j|A_1)$ by a union bound, considering the expected (conditioned on $A_1$) number of induced $H$-ladders $L$ of height $h$ based at some $e\neq e_1$ that include at least one edge of $L_1$, and hence at least one vertex not in its base $e_1$.

+At this point, the argument is similar to the proof of \cref{L_gamma}, and so we only sketch the details.
+As before, we take two cases with respect to whether $L$ and $L_1$ ``intersect cleanly'' (that is, if $L\cap L_1=\bigcup_{i\le h'}S_i$ for some $1\le h'<h$, where $S_i$ are the steps of $L_1$) or not.
+Note that if $L$ and $L_1$ share at least one common edge, then we cannot have that $L\cap L_1=e_1$, since if $A_1$ occurs then $e\notin E[\Gnp]$.